jt14den/SWC-Cheatsheets/openrefine-sql.md

       ON Site.name = Visited.site;
       ```

-- We can do more than one JOIN at once
+- We can do more than one JOIN at once to get the data we want
   -   <span></span>

       ```